causalMedAnalysis/ventsim/README.md

 - `cluster(varname)`: Identifies resampling clusters for the bootstrap.
 - `level(cilevel)`: Confidence level for constructing bootstrap confidence intervals (default is 95%).
 - `seed(passthru)`: Seed for bootstrap resampling.
-- `detail`: Prints the fitted models for mediator, outcome, and exposure.
+- `detail`: Prints the fitted models for mediator, outcome, and exposure-induced confounders.

 ## Description

-`ventsim` fir several models to construct effect estimates:
+`ventsim` fits several models to construct effect estimates:
-1. Models for each exposure-induced confounder.
+1. A model for each exposure-induced confounder.
 2. A model for the mediator conditional on treatment and the baseline covariates.
 3. A model for the outcome conditional on treatment, the mediator, baseline covariates, and exposure-induced confounders.